-Combine your swag with a thoughtful, personalized, message to make it meaningful to the customer as an individual.
+Combine your swag with a thoughtful, personalized customer appreciation message to make it meaningful to the customer as an individual.
 Make sure you explicitly thank them, individually.
 Let them know that you have given this swag as a token of appreciation, rather than part of a generic promo.

 Energy bar makers Verb Energy, made swag packs for the holidays and posted them to social media with a thank you message and instructions for customers to enter the giveaway.
-This combined a traditional giveaway with customer appreciation to make a fun way to engage with customers.
+This combined with a traditional giveaway to make a fun way to engage with customers.

 A dedicated event, just for your customers, is a great way to connect with them and strengthen your relationship.
 If the event can double as a valuable networking event for them, that is great too.
 Try to include guests or speakers who are relevant to your customer base and will add value to their lives.